awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 ## Join an instance to a Domain using the `AWS-JoinDirectoryServiceDomain` JSON document<a name="walkthrough-powershell-domain-join"></a>

 Using Run Command, you can quickly join an instance to an AWS Directory Service domain\.
-Before executing this command, [create a directory](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/create_directory.html)\.
+Before executing this command, [create a directory](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_getting_started_create_directory.html)\.
 We also recommend that you learn more about the AWS Directory Service\.
-For more information, see [What Is AWS Directory Service?](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/)\.
+For more information, see the [AWS Directory Service Administration Guide](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/)\.

 You can only join an instance to a domain\.
 You can't remove an instance from a domain\.